Skip to main content

 Auto-resumeAfter 10-20 minutes of manager inactivity, the AI may automatically resume work

 Auto-resume after a pause is a configurable behavior.
-For 24/7 support services, auto-start after a pause is almost always useful.
+For 24/7 support, auto-start after a pause is almost always useful.
 For premium sales where a human touch matters, it is better to disable it.

 Managers can control an AI employee directly from a messenger using service commands.
-Commands are configured in the Additional Settings tab for each agent.
+Commands are configured in the Additional Settings tab for each employee.

 CommandWhat it does

-AI start commandActivates the agent in the chat (set by you)
+AI start commandActivates the employee in the chat (you set the text)

 Clear memory commandResets the dialog context — the conversation starts from scratch (default: delete all)

-Protection commandActivates protection against prompt injection attempts (set by you)
+Protection commandActivates protection against prompt injection attempts (you set the text)

 Start and stop commands are especially convenient for managers who work directly in a messenger.
-They can quickly enable or disable an agent in a specific chat without opening the AI Textura dashboard.
+They can quickly enable or disable an employee in a specific chat without opening the AI Textura dashboard.

-Escalation — When an Agent Hands Off to a Manager
+Escalation — when an employee hands off to a manager

-Escalation is triggered in cases that you define in advance:
+Escalation triggers in cases that you define in advance:

-• In the agent’s Persona (the “When to call a manager” or “Escalation” section)
+• In the employee’s Persona (the “When to call a manager” or “Escalation” block)

 • In Notifications (triggers that send an alert and pause the chat)